efabless/openlane2/docs/source/getting_started/installation_overview.md

 ## Nix (Recommended)

+Nix is a build system for Linux and macOS allowing for _cachable_ and _reproducible_ builds, and is the primary build system for OpenLane.

+Compared to the Docker method, Nix offers:

+* **Native Execution on macOS:** OpenLane is built natively for both Intel and Apple Silicon-based Macs, unlike Docker which uses a Virtual Machine, and thus requires more resources.
+* **Filesystem integration:** No need to worry about which folders are being mounted like in the Docker containers- Nix apps run natively in your userspace.
+* **Smaller deltas:** if one tool is updated, you do not need to re-download everything, which is not the case with Docker.
+* **Dead-simple customization:** You can modify any tool versions and/or any OpenLane code and all you need to do is re-invoke `nix-shell`.
+Nix's smart cache-substitution feature will automatically figure out whether your build is cached or not, and if not, will automatically attempt to build any tools that have been changed.

 Because of the advantages afforded by Nix, we recommend trying to install using Nix first.
 Follow the installation guide here:
 {ref}`nix-based-installation`